 - How to show multiple Instagram user feeds

-But before we dive in, let’s looking at some of the reasons why you’d want to show more than a single Instagram feed on your site.
+Before we dive in, let’s looking at some of the reasons why you’d want to show multiple Instagram feeds on your site.

 Why Display Multiple Instagram Feeds?

-There are many reasons why you might want to add multiple Instagram feeds to your website.
+There are many reasons why you’d like to add multiple Instagram feeds to your website.
 The most obvious reason is so you can share feeds for all your Instagram accounts in one place.
 That way, your visitors know the accounts you own, and the types of content you share on each.

 But that’s not all.